if-x/drc-matic-childnode/README.md

 The deposited DRC will first be converted to WETH via the Uniswap router.
 Then the WETH will be divided by the portfolio assets' allocation percentages, and be converted to portfolio assets.

 The new assets' total worth then are calculated.
-New DR-POD total would be the new total worth divided by the current unit price.
+The new DR-POD total would be the new total worth divided by the current unit price.
 The newly minted amount of DR-POD will then be given to the user as their Proof of Deposit.

 ## Withdrawal